FREQUENTLY ASKED QUESTIONS

 How should I care for my new Gusset Leather item?

-My personal approach to caring for leather items is a less-is-more approach.
+My personal approach to caring for leather is a less-is-more approach.
 Leather is a raw material, it is meant to change and adapt to the way you use it.
-In many cases the oil your item absorbs from your clothing or from your skin is enough to condition the leather quite nicely for the long term.
+In many cases the oil your item absorbs from your clothing or from your skin is enough to condition the leather quite nicely for the long term in most climates.

 Avoid oiling or waxing open grain leathers until after your item has a healthy patina.
 Open grain leathers will develop a "sheen" of their own after an extended period of use - this is a good time to start conditioning the leather.
-Conditioning the leather before a patina has settle in will result in a yucky layer of oil/wax being caught in the hide fibers without being properly absorbed.
+Conditioning the leather before a patina has settled in will result in a yucky layer of oil/wax being caught in the hide fibers without being properly absorbed and there’s not much you can do to remedy that if it happens.

 I have a water spot on my item, what can I do?